Dalek variants: Mark 2 Movie Daleks

 The Dalek variant seen in the film Daleks' Invasion Earth 2150 A.D. is similar in design to the Mark 1 version but with the addition of the upper collar mesh and slats with which the TV versions were by now equipped.
 At various points in the film a Dalek can be seen with a small silver plunger in place of the usual black item.
 Another features a scissor-like claw instead of the standard "G-clamp"-shaped device and a gun with mantles.
 These unusual appendages are not referred to in the story.
 The misalignment of the hemispheres, evident in Dr. Who and the Daleks, is once again present.

 The colour scheme for the drones used in the second film is essentially the same as that used for the television versions at the time, being silver with grey shoulders, natural aluminium collars and slats, blue hemispheres and a black fender.
 The narrative fails to establish a precise hierarchy for the Dalek commanders seen in the film.
 The leader of the expeditionary force appears to be a gold Dalek with natural aluminium collars and slats, black hemispheres and a black fender.
-A black Dalek with gold hemispheres, natural aluminium collars and slats and a black fender is in charge of a mining operation in Bedfordshire, while a red Dalek with natural aluminium collars and slats and a black fender with red topping is shown commanding a Dalek spaceship and operations to capture human slaves and wipe-out the resistance.
+A black Dalek with gold hemispheres, natural aluminium collars and slats and a black fender is in charge of a mining operation in Bedfordshire, while a red Dalek with silver hemispheres, natural aluminium collars and slats and a black fender with red topping is shown commanding a Dalek spaceship and operations to capture human slaves and wipe-out the resistance.
 Drones sport blue dome lights, the black and red Daleks have red dome lights and the gold Dalek has yellow dome lights.
 As for the first film, the Dalek props were constructed by Shawcraft Engineering.